 It’s common knowledge that drinking and driving in the state is illegal.
-But do know all the laws pertaining to this topic?
-Learn more about drunk driving laws in Michigan in the following videos.
+But do you know all the laws pertaining to this topic?
+We cover the topic often because we think it’s that important to Michigan residents to understand.
+Grand Rapids car accident attorney, Tom Sinas, and Bryan Waldman, Michigan personal injury lawyer, both appeared in the media recently to discuss drunk driving laws in Michigan.

 Ins and Outs of Drunk Driving Laws in Michigan

 Operating a vehicle with the blood alcohol content (BAC) of 0.08 or higher in Michigan is a crime.
 Not only is driving with a BAC of .08 or higher illegal, it’s also expensive.
 From beginning to end, the average DUI charge will cost offenders an average of $10,000.
 That’s a lot of money!
 But that’s just the beginning of your problems.